The Journey

 Run A — One prototype

-Built in the basement workshop, on the bench.
+Built in the workshop, on the bench.
 This is the unit we'll cycle through firmware, drop on different surfaces, leave running for a month, and measure with an anemometer to confirm the airflow numbers.

 Run B — Five loaned betas

-Run C — Twenty-five numbered units
+Run C — Ten numbered units

 The first commercial run.
-Each one engraved with its serial — 1 of 25 through 25 of 25 — and signed by hand inside the bottom panel.
+Each one engraved with its serial — 1 of 10 through 10 of 10 — and signed by hand inside the bottom panel.
 Once sold, the run closes.
 The next run is different.

 We don't have a public ship date yet.
 Run A is the work in front of us.
 When Run B comes back from the field, we'll know what to promise.